leon0116/Data-Visualization/README.md

 # data-visualization
-This is my final report og data visualization
+This is my final report of data visualization